-Following our webinar on event communities, we’ve received a lot of interest from event planners wanting strategies to use Group Discussions through an event app.
+Following our webinar on event communities, we’ve received a lot of interest from event planners wanting strategies to encourage Group Discussions through an event app.
 For your benefit, we’ve compiled our favorite ideas to get your Group Discussions rolling!

 What are Group Discussions?